politie/sherlock/README.md

 - `currentPages`
 - `currentPage`

-The derived state can be derived (deduced) from the real state.
+The derived state can be derived from the real state.
 As you can see in this example, we need to make sure to always update the derived state whenever the real state changes.
 If, for example, we forget to update `currentPages` after changing `currentFontSize` we end up with an invalid state.

 Another way to explain the difference between real state and derived state is to look at the way a spreadsheet works.
 Any cell in a spreadsheet that contains a value contains *real state*, any cell that contains a formula contains *derived state*.
 A spreadsheet is very powerful like that because it automatically updates formula-cells whenever needed.
 Wouldn't it be nice to have that power in our code as well?